BradMcDanel/thompson-self-replicating-demo/README.md

 Type an expression like `1+1` (or `1 + 1`).
 The result should be `2`.

-### d.
+### c.
 Compile the Calculator Using the Trojaned Compiler

 Using the trojaned compiler injects the backdoor into the calculator.